godatadriven/data-centric-ai-hackathon/README.md

 # Data Centric AI hackathon

-There is a lot of buzz around data centric AI, but we're not an authority in it... yet!
-Let’s boost our skills in this hackathon.
+Let’s boost our data centric AI skills in this hackathon.

-If this hackathon is a success, we might spin it into a code breakfast, workshop, training, competition a la Dropblocks, etc., so please participate and give me feedback on the hackathon!

 I'll bring some starter code and ideas to get you going fast.

 Note: The hackathon is not limited to DS/MLE -- as long as you like coding and optimisation, you should be good to go!